Reimagining guitar education for

 access, excellence, and impact.

 Martha Masters is an internationally recognized music educator whose work centers on preparing the next generation of guitarists and music teachers through rigorous, inclusive, and practical instruction.
-As a faculty member at Arizona State University, she teaches, mentors, and leads soloists and ensembles that bridge effective teaching practice into performance excellence.
+As a faculty member at Arizona State University, she teaches, mentors, and leads soloists and ensembles that bridge effective teaching practice with performance excellence, while also addressing the professional realities of a life in music.

 Private Lessons